marafathussain/ML_book_easy/chapters/chapter1.md

 **Why it matters:**

-This optimism shaped the field's trajectory—both its successes and failures.
+This optimism shaped the field's trajectory, both its successes and failures.
 The ambitious goals attracted brilliant researchers and substantial funding, accelerating progress.
 But the unrealistic timelines and overpromising set the stage for disappointment.

 ### 1.3.3 The First AI Winter (1974-1980)